EvanHuang7/ai-tools/README.md

   - Even if you apply the CRDs first (in the same deploy), Kubernetes may still be registering the CRD with the API server when Kluctl moves on to the `IngressRoute` manifest.
   - So the resource fails because Kubernetes doesn’t recognize the new kind yet.

-- 🛠️ Fix: You can just redeploy the app by running same cli again.
+- 🛠️ Fix: For safer option, we can still fix it easily by redeploying the app with running same cli again.

   - After you redeploy the app, this error won't show again because the CRDs including `IngressRoute` already registered in K8s API server in first deployment, and the new type CRD, `IngressRoute`, becomes "known" to the API server.
   - So, the 2nd deployment will succeed without error when applying `IngressRoute` resources in app.